okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/role-assignment/index.md

 |                         | A specific Delegated Flow                                           | `orn:${partition}:workflow:${yourOrgId}:flows:${flowId}`                              |                                                                                                                                                         |
 | Governance              | All Access Certifications         <br><ApiLifecycle access="ea" />  | `orn:$partition$:governance:$orgId$:certifications`                                   |                                                                                                                                                         |
 |                         | All Access Requests               <br><ApiLifecycle access="ea" />  | `orn:$partition$:governance:$orgId$:requests`                                         |                                                                                                                                                         |
-> **Note:** If you use a Role with permissions that don't apply to the resources in the Resource Set, it doesn't affect the admin Role.
-For example, the `okta.users.userprofile.manage` permission gives the admin no privileges if it is granted to a Resource Set that only includes `https://${yourOktaDomain}/api/v1/groups/${targetGroupId}` resources.
-If you want the admin to be able to manage the Users within the group, the Resource Set must include the corresponding `https://${yourOktaDomain}/api/v1/groups/${targetGroupId}/users` resource.
+> **Note:** If you use a role with permissions that don't apply to the resources in the resource set, it doesn't affect the admin role.
+For example, the `okta.users.userprofile.manage` permission gives the admin no privileges if it is granted to a resource set that only includes `https://${yourOktaDomain}/api/v1/groups/${targetGroupId}` resources.
+If you want the admin to be able to manage the users within the group, the resource set must include the corresponding `https://${yourOktaDomain}/api/v1/groups/${targetGroupId}/users` resource.

 > **Note:** Governance resources are currently only supported as part of the [Standard Resource Sets](#standard-resource-sets).
 You can't use these to create or update other resource sets.